astuff/pacmod_dbc/user_can_protocol.md

 These rules maintain consistency and readability of as_pacmod.dbc file.

-1. All signal value names shall be specified in capital letters.
+1. All signal value names shall use capital letters.
-1. All signal value names shall us the underscore character.
+1. All signal value names shall use the underscore character.